-Confirming the Applicant's control over the requested FQDN by confirming the presence of a Random Value or Request Token in a DNS TXT record for an Authorization Domain Name or an Authorization Domain Name that is prefixed with a label that begins with an underscore character.
+Confirming the Applicant's control over the requested FQDN by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT or CAA record for either

+- 1. an Authorization Domain Name or - 2. an Authorization Domain Name that is prefixed with a label that begins with an underscore character.

-If a Random Value is used, HARICA or Delegated Third Party SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after
+If a Random Value is used, HARICA SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after